Cleveland Clinic logo

 Diagnosis and Tests

-Healthcare providers use blood tests to diagnose normocytic anemia:
+Healthcare providers do blood tests to diagnose normocytic anemia, including:

-• Peripheral blood smear: Healthcare providers do this test to identify the underlying condition that causes normocytic anemia.
+• Peripheral blood smear: This test helps providers identify the underlying condition that causes normocytic anemia.

-• Reticulocyte count: Healthcare providers measure reticulocytes to determine if your bone marrow is producing enough healthy red blood cells.
+• Reticulocyte count: This test counts immature red blood cells (reticulocytes) to see if your bone marrow is producing enough healthy red blood cells.

-Normocytic anemia is a sign of an underlying and undiagnosed medical condition.
-If that’s your situation, your healthcare provider may do more tests to diagnose the underlying condition.
-For example, if your healthcare provider thinks you have normocytic anemia because you have chronic kidney disease, they may do other blood tests, urine protein tests or imaging tests.
+Your provider may do other tests to diagnose the underlying condition.
+For example, if they think the culprit is chronic kidney disease, they may do different blood tests, urine protein tests or imaging tests, like CT scans.

 Management and Treatment